The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 1. Scheduled Methods

 A method annotated with @io.quarkus.scheduler.Scheduled is automatically scheduled for invocation.
 A scheduled method must not be abstract or private.
 It may be either static or non-static.
-A scheduled method can be annotated with interceptor bindings, such as @javax.transaction.Transactional and @org.eclipse.microprofile.metrics.annotation.Counted.
+A scheduled method can be annotated with interceptor bindings, such as @jakarta.transaction.Transactional and @org.eclipse.microprofile.metrics.annotation.Counted.

 If there is a bean class that has no scope and declares at least one non-static method annotated with @Scheduled then @Singleton is used.